academe/elavon-epg-psr7/tests/Integration/README.md

 ### 1. Create .env file

-Copy the `.env.example` file to `.env` and fill in your Opayo sandbox credentials:
+Copy the `.env.example` file to `.env` and fill in your Elavon UAT credentials:

 ```bash
 cp .env.example .env